huggingface/transformers/docs/source/en/add_new_model.md

 Before you start working on your model implementation, you should work on the original model implementation first to understand how it works.

 This can be difficult if the original model repository is lacking documentation or if the codebase is complex.
 But you should use this as your motivation to implement the model in Transformers.
-Your contribution makes it more accessible and user-friendly to everyone.
+Your contribution makes it more accessible and user-friendly to everyone!

 Orient yourself with the original repository by doing the following.

 - Locate the pretrained weights.
 - Figure out how to the load pretrained weights into the model.
-- Figure out how to run the tokenizer indepdently of the model.
+- Figure out how to run the tokenizer independently of the model.
 - Trace one forward pass to understand which classes and functions are required.
 These are probably the only classes and functions you'll have to implement.
 - Locate all the important components (model class, model subclasses, self-attention layer, etc.) of the model.
 - Figure out how to debug the model in the original repository.
 Add print statements, use interactive debuggers like [ipdb](https://github.com/gotcha/ipdb), or a efficient integrated development environment (IDE) like [PyCharm](https://www.jetbrains.com/pycharm/).